Recommended Links

 Prague:

-• Municipal House – Restored in the 1990s after decades of neglect, Prague’s most exuberantly art-nouveau building is a labour of love, every detail of its design and decoration carefully considered, every painting and sculpture loaded with symbolism.
-Visit the café and restaurant for beautiful decorations
+- Municipal House – Restored in the 1990s after decades of neglect, Prague’s most exuberantly art-nouveau building.
+It has a café and restaurant for beautiful decorations.

 Main figures: Jānis Rozentāls, Konstantīns Pēkšēns, Eižens Laube and Mihails Eizenšteins.